lenghuang/ATLA-AGT/Notes.md

 ## Game Theory

 Game theory studies situations that involves decision making amongst multiples rational parties or people.
 Suppose the the fight between Aang and Bang is represented as a game, where either Avatar must select what element they wish to use to attack the other.
-If this sounds similar to rock, paper, and scissors (RPS), than you've got the right idea.
+If this sounds similar to rock, paper, and scissors (RPS), then you've got the right idea.

 Before we talk about game theory, let's first define the way in which the four elements dominate one another. _There's nothing formal about this, but we'll just use this intuition to help us define a clear hierarchy._